 6 Define three new Rows called NH1, RI1 and VT1, for New Hampshire, Rhode Island and Vermont.
 Click "Run" and test them out.

 a.
-How many people in Vermont tested positive on June 10st, 2020?
+How many people in Vermont had tested positive by June 10th, 2020?

 b.
-How many people in New Hampshire tested positive on June 10st, 2020?
+How many people in New Hampshire tested positive by June 10th, 2020?

 c.
-How many people in Rhode Island tested positive on June 10st, 2020?
+How many people in Rhode Island tested positive by June 10th, 2020?

 7 In Pyret, make a scatter plot showing the relationship between day and positive, using state as your labels, then sketch the resulting scatter plot below.